 “In My Father’s house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.”
 John 14:2-3

 Jesus wants an intimate, faithful relationship with YOU!

 I have discovered the great love of Jesus by meditating every day on the Passion of Christ.
 Every day at the Time Our Lord Jesus died for us, 3pm, I take a walk to Calvary to remember how much Jesus suffered to save us and reconcile us to God The Father.
 As I witness in my contemplation the brutality of the torture and crucifixion of Jesus, I feel my heart transformed as I grieve my sins and rejoice in Jesus’ infinite love.
 The memory of the Passion of Christ places a ‘wound’ upon my heart that keeps me faithful and close to Jesus as I live my life with Him and through Him.

-I invite you to join A Peaceful Revolution in the Name of Jesus Christ that is uniting the Body of Christ in a historic, unprecedented global peace movement that is bringing followers of Christ to Calvary to remember the Passion of Christ every day, at the Time Jesus died for us, 3pm as we pray for the salvation of all souls and for the power of God’s love to silence the power of the evil one in our world today!
+I invite you to join A Peaceful Revolution in the Name of Jesus Christ that is uniting the Body of Christ and bringing followers of Christ to Calvary to remember the Passion of Christ every day, at the Time Jesus died for us, 3pm as we pray for the salvation of all souls and for the power of God’s love to silence the power of the evil one in our world today!
+Let’s make every day Remembrance Day as we remember the love of Our Saviour Jesus Christ that opened the gates of Paradise to all who will believe in Him.
 Learn more here